FreddyVRetro/ISA-PicoMEM/firmware/README.md

   Power on the PC (The Retro one) and press the button at the same time.

 ## Firmwares Revision History :

+### PM_W_Apr2_xx:
+- + Added support of multi page Images selection : Up to 32 Images, 2 pages.
+- + Added the Floppy image SWAP under DOS : Press Left Ctrl+Shift+F1 to select another A: Floppy image.
+-   This is working only in text mode.
+- + Post Code values added in the BIOS Initialisation phase.
+(Visible only with the QwiiC external screen)
+- + Changed the "PicoMEM Init" text : Display a . for every Init phase.
+- !
+Corrected a display bug : the image selection windows did not clear completely.

+### PM_Apr2_D0:
+- Not Wifi Version of the above firmware.

 ### PM_W_Mar11_xx:
 - !
 The Floppy disk bug was still present : Corrected and tested.